 - We hosted our first reunion for Christian JHU alumni in October 2016.
-Alumni showed a great response and we look forward to holding future events!
+Alumni showed a great response and we look forward to holding future alumni events!

-- Our second goal, to host a dinner for Christian JHU faculty, took place in September 2017, with over 40 people in attendance.
+- We hosted a dinner for Christian JHU faculty in September 2017, with over 40 people in attendance.
 We look forward to future faculty events as well!